steelfreak/Web-Themes/README.md

 # Web-Themes
-A simple implementation of change in web themes from dark to light and vise versa
+A simple implementation of change in web themes from Dark to Light, Blue, Green and vise versa